Where to find us

 All donations are welcome!

 We have a fast turnover of stock so are always looking for more.
 In particular we welcome donations of cds and dvds as well as good quality clothing.
-You may find it easier to drop items off on a Sunday when the traffic is quieter.

 We'd like to say a massive thank you to all of our donors We really appreciate all your lovely unwanted clothes and goods.